Claire Fuller

-Life and career
+Life

 Fuller, born and raised in Oxfordshire, studied sculpture at Winchester School of Art in the 1980s, working mainly in wood and stone, before embarking on a marketing career.
 She began writing fiction at the age of 40 and holds a master's degree in creative and critical writing from the University of Winchester.
-Of the process, she told a fellow writer, "Getting the words down is torture.
-Once they're written, I love rewriting, editing and polishing."
+She is married, with two adult children.